 Whether to run off with her lover or stay in a difficult but comfortable marriage is the question facing the heroine of this two-act play written by Jack Jennings.
-An article by Mr. Jennings from the Clarion giving the background for the play appears below as does the script for the first scene of Act I.

 “I wonder what became of the other folks?” was a comment from one of the first people to read “Girlie,” a play that I finished writing in October.
 Elly, Tommie, Birch, Mrs. Herrity, and Mrs. Sweeney are those other characters in the play that revolves around a woman who is deciding whether to run off with her lover or to stay in a difficult but comfortable marriage.

 I took that comment as high praise because all eight characters in the play are the product of my mind.
 They are not real people.
 Their depiction in the play, though, must have made them seem real.

 After half a century writing non-fiction as a major part of my jobs, “Girlie” represents a shifting to composing fiction.
 Fiction and non-fiction are two separate worlds.